-4.2.7.
-Using YAML Instead of Properties
+4.2.5.
+Working with YAML

 YAML is a superset of JSON and, as such, is a convenient format for specifying hierarchical configuration data.
 The SpringApplication class automatically supports YAML as an alternative to properties whenever you have the SnakeYAML library on your classpath.